grapagnani/seiscomp_modules_nrpe_monitor/README.md

 the delay since the last change of the value of a module's monitored SOH parameter reaches either the WARNING or CRITICAL threshold, the plugin script will report resepectively a WARNING or CRITICAL state for that module.
-The thresholds are defined through the variables below, by default 4 minutes and 8 minutes:
+The thresholds are defined through the variables below, by default to 4 minutes and 8 minutes:

     * `WARNING_THRESHOLD`: response time threshold, in seconds, above which a WARNING state is reported
     * `CRITICAL_THRESHOLD`: response time threshold, in seconds, above which a CRITICAL state is reported